 This means that its skull and neck, as well as its beak, are very strong.
 The tip of its beak is like a carpentry tool called a chisel that carpenters use to shape wood.
 Its beak is elastic.
 It also has a springy, cartilaginous bone, called a hyoid bone, in its throat and nasopharynx.
-Also, its skull has a type of shock absorber called cerebrospinal fluid which absorbs vibrations, as well as a spongy bone that absorbs the pecking movements.
-Even its eyeballs are protected from shock with a third eyelid.
+Also, its skull has a spongy bone.

-The Woodpecker must hit the tree bark straight, and not on an angle, otherwise the shock absorption system won’t work.
+The Woodpecker must hit the tree bark straight, and not on an angle.
 It uses its X-shaped feet (two digits pointing forward and two digits pointing backward) with sharp claws to hold the tree trunk tightly so that it does not slip.

 Location of photograph: Tsavo National Park, Kenya